This spooky Halloween tree is easy to make and the kid’s can help to!

-We’re officially in October, and I thought it would be fun to share a favorite project that I made last year.
+We’re officially in October, and I thought it would be fun to share a favorite not too scary project that I made last year.

 I wanted to make something Halloweeny and kid-friendly for Miss L’s room, and I settled on a cute ghostly tree.